 The principle of the 3Rs is:

-- The first "R" Reduce means less production as there will be less to recycle or reuse.
+- The first "R" Reduce, means less production as there will be less to recycle or reuse.
 This can be applied to a material or a process.
-This can also mean buying products with less packaging or limit the waste of your production.
+This can also mean buying products with less packaging or limiting the waste of your production.

 - The second "R" Reuse stands for the action of using something again.

-In essence, these 3Rs translate into a lighter manufacturing footprint, less virgin materials to buy and process, and less waste ending up in the landfill.
+In essence, these 3Rs translate into a lighter manufacturing footprint, fewer virgin materials to buy and process, and less waste ending up in landfill.

 The answer is YES, but it's not that obvious.